Review #173

 Chris.

-Updated by Andreas Kuckartz about 11 years ago
+Updated by Andreas Kuckartz over 11 years ago

 The first point delivering via Java Webstart is not true anymore for the upcoming version 1.3.0.